houen/www.houen.net/_pages/work-guide.md

 ### Track feature value
 From the hidden cost of long-tail maintenance we see the cost of maintaining a feature in your product.
 We know a feature costs money, and the more features you build, the more each feature costs.
-This relationship is worse than linear.

 Because of this it is important to track the performance of your features.
-By doing this we can remove those that do not perform.
+By tracking them we can remove those that do not perform.

 To track performance, first we must try to quantify how much true business value a feature is bringing in.
 Did you change the way the signup process works - how did that affect drop-off rate during signups?